 The Company follows the provisions of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 220, Comprehensive Income, which establishes standards for the reporting and display of comprehensive income and its components.
 Comprehensive gain or loss is defined to include all changes in equity during a period except those resulting from investments by owners and distributions to owners.
-The Company recorded a gain of \$6.8 million for the year ended December 31, 2019, a loss of \$5.6 million for the three months ended December 31, 2018, a loss \$6.1 million for the year ended September 30, 2018 and a gain of \$0.8 million for the years ended September 30, 2017, respectively to foreign currency translation.
+The Company recorded a gain of \$2.8 million and \$6.8 million for the years ended December 31, 2020 and 2019, a loss of \$5.6 million for the three months ended December 31, 2018, and a loss \$6.1 million for the year ended September 30, 2018, respectively to foreign currency translation.